-Total Monthly Housing Expense When You Buy a Home
+How Much is Total Monthly Housing Expense for a Home

-- Represents the monthly cost of borrowing money from a lender and is typically the largest component of MHE
+- Represents the monthly cost of borrowing money from a lender and is typically the largest component of monthly housing expense

 - Mortgage payments are typically comprised of principal and interest components

-- Without going into too much detail, the mortgage payments for amortizing mortgages, or mortgages where the loan balance is paid down over time, have both a principal and interest component
+- Monthly payments for amortizing mortgages, or mortgages where the loan balance is paid down over time, have both a principal and interest component

 - The component of your mortgage payment that goes to pay down your loan amount